Moddable-OpenSource/moddable/documentation/tools/tools.md

 This will build the `countdown` app for two devices and package the targets into one app archive.

 **mcbundle** generates and execute a shell script, `tech.moddable.countdown.sh`.
 The shell script invokes **mcconfig** once for each target platform to build the app, then copies the targets, icon and custom preferences dialog boxes into the app archive folder.
-The name of the app archive folder matches the `id` property of the `store` object: `tech.moddable.countdown`.
+The name of the app archive folder matches the `id` property of the `bundle` object: `tech.moddable.countdown`.

 ```text
 tech.moddable.countdown